 Global Security: security in a nutshell – Part One

 Increasing globalization, in particular, has led to profound implications for security.
 Technological advances have led to the development of information systems that help governments share information, keeping their borders and citizens secure.
 Interoperability between these systems is therefore essential to their success.
-In this series of three global security blogs, we aim to clarify the different types of identity data, standards, and technology that can contribute to optimum interoperability.
+In this three-part series of global security blogs, we aim to clarify the different types of identity data, standards, and technology that can contribute to optimum interoperability.

 Modern security threats